Parity conjecture for abelian surfaces: Introduction

+analogously to the formula for the global root number as a product of local root numbers $w_{A/K}=\prod w_{A/K_v}$, the products taken over all the places of $K$.
+This makes crucial use of a Richelot isogeny on $A$ whose existence is guaranteed by the restriction on $\Gal(K(A[2])/K)$.

-The final step is to prove that this expression for the parity of the rank is compatible with root numbers.
-The root number is given as a product of local root numbers $w_{A/K} = \prod_v w_{A/K_v}$.
-Thus this compatibility is equivalent to $\lambda \cdot w $ satisfying the product formula
+The second part is the proof that this expression for the parity of the rank is compatible with root numbers.
+In other words, that $\lambda_{A/K_v}w_{A/K_v}$ satisfies the product formula

-This formula is explained by Conjecture \ref{conj:local} below, which relates $\lambda_{A/K_v}^{(2)}$ to $w_{A/K_v}$.
-We prove this conjecture for all semistable curves with good ordinary reduction at primes above 2 (see Theorem \ref{thm:introlocal}), which lets us deduce the 2-parity result of Theorem \ref{thm:introparityC2D4} and hence Theorem \ref{thm:introparitymain} (see Theorem \ref{thm:introlocalglobal}).
-This is the most difficult of the three steps and will occupy the bulk of the present paper.
+which leads to the desired expression $(-1)^{\rk_2 A/K} \!=\! w_{A/K}$.
+This product formula is more delicate than one might expect, because one often has $\lambda_{A/K_v}\!\neq\! w_{A/K_v}$.
+However, rather miraculously, $\lambda_{A/K_v}\in\{\pm 1\}$ always differs from $w_{A/K_v}\in\{\pm 1\}$ at an even number of places $v$.
+Conjecture~\ref{conj:local} below gives an explanation for this phenomenon, by describing an explicit relation between the two local invariants.
+The key point of the conjecture is that it reduces the global problem of controlling the parity of $2$-Selmer ranks to the purely local one of proving an identity between various invariants of genus 2 curves defined over local fields.
+We prove this conjecture for all semistable curves with good ordinary reduction at primes above $2$ (see Theorem 1.16), which lets us deduce the $2$-parity result of Theorem \ref{thm:introparityC2D4} and hence Theorem \ref{thm:introparitymain} (see Theorem \ref{thm:introlocalglobal}).
+The proof relies on explicit formulas and the study of genus 2 curves over local fields, and occupies a substantial part of the present paper.

+We note that recently Docking has managed to prove an analogue of the parity formula $(-1)^{\rk_2 A/K}=\prod \lambda_{A/K_v}$ for Jacobians of curves of genus 3 with $\Gal(K(A[2])/K)$ a 2-group, see \cite{Docking} Thm.\ 1.5.
+A proof of the product formula $\prod_v \lambda_{A/K_v} w_{A/K_v}=1$ in his setting, combined with Theorem \ref{intro:appmain1} above, would give an analogue of Theorem \ref{thm:introparitymain} for Jacobians of curves of genus 3.